We update this post to the date we get to try new ones.

 Pocky Midi Matcha

 This came with the box sent by mom’s friend who frequents Japan.
-The Pocky Mini variants are shorter sticks but has double chocolate coating that it looks thicker than the usual ones.
+The Pocky Midi variants are shorter sticks but has double chocolate coating that it looks thicker than the usual ones.

 Matcha Sticks coated in chocolate